Home » Information » Food and Drink

 Dinner is considered the most important meal of the day and traditionally the entire family gathers for the evening meal.
 Depending on the family’s background, some common choices would be roasted meats with veggies, salads, stir-fries, pizza or casseroles.

-A typical Australian restaurant would offer for dinner sandwiches and Focaccia –flat oven-baked Italian bread, topped with onions and strongly resembling pizza -, pasta, steak or chicken based dishes, cakes, juices, soft drinks or coffee.
+A typical Australian restaurant would offer for dinner sandwiches and Focaccia –flat oven-baked Italian bread, topped with onions and strongly resembling pizza, pasta, steak or chicken based dishes, cakes, juices, soft drinks or coffee.
+A typical pub dinner would be composed of burgers with the lot, steaks or schnitzel.

 Australian Wine